PHCavalcante/SWC_Simple_Windows_Cleaner/README.md

 # Project Roadmap 🚀

-- [ ]  Add the .exe program version
+- [x]  Add the .exe program version
-- [ ]  Add an icon to the application
+- [x]  Add an icon to the application
 - [ ]  Add an option to run a system integrity check
+- [ ]  Add an option to change the application theme based in PySimpleGUI themes
+- [ ]  Add an option to run an disk defrag

 and more...

 # Known issues

-- [ ]  After running the disk clean, the program freezes and stop responding.
+- [x]  After running the disk clean, the program freezes and stop responding.